Car Loans with Unpaid Defaults

 Other types of defaults

 Unpaid phone or utility bills fall at the smaller end of the default spectrum.
-There are many more serious defaults that could make getting a car loan rather difficult for you.
-These are:
+There are many more serious defaults that could make getting a car loan more difficult for you.
+These include:

 • Outstanding defaults to other financiers